josiahdavis/josiahdavis.github.io/_posts/2024-05-29-training-compute-optimal-models.markdown

 |1E14	|3.55E12	|

-* * *

-#### Appendix 1 - Code for Linear Interpolation
+As a convenience, here is a python function to compute the optimal model size given the data size:

+{% highlight python %}

+import numpy as np

+def predict_model_from_data(data):
+    return 10 ** (0.9606135203483419 * np.log10(data) - 0.8980869297587544)

+{% endhighlight %}

+### Reproducibility: Code to derive the linear models for predicting optimal values.

-Here is how you can reproduce the linear interpolation to predict optimal model size from the given data size (and plot it).
+Here is how you can reproduce the linear interpolations to predict optimal model size from the given data size (and plot it).

+I will demonstrate this for the case of predicting the model size from the data, but the data is also below to do the same thing for the model and data size from the compute.

 As an arbitrary example, let's say you have an existing 1B model trained on 10^11 tokens so we have a reference point to add to our plot.